wso2/docs-choreo-dev/en/docs/administer/configure-an-external-idp/configure-asgardeo-as-an-external-idp.md

 6. Click **Asgardeo**.
 7. In the Asgardeo dialog that opens, specify a name and a description for the IdP.
 8. In the **Well-Known URL** field, paste the well-known URL that you copied from your Asgardeo instance by following the prerequisites.
 9. Leave the **Apply to all environments** checkbox selected.
-This allows you to use the tokens generated via this IdP in all environments.
+This allows you to use the tokens generated via this IdP to invoke APIs across environments.

     !!! note
-         If you want to restrict the use of tokens generated via this IdP to specific environments, clear the **Apply to all environments** checkbox and select the necessary environments from the **Environments** list.
+         If you want to restrict the use of tokens generated via this IdP to invoke APIs in specific environments, clear the **Apply to all environments** checkbox and select the necessary environments from the **Environments** list.

 10. Click **Next**.
 This displays the server endpoints that are useful to implement and configure authentication for your application.
 11. Click **Add**.